biancaslmn/sk305-tokens/README.md

 #### For Developers

+For this workshop, we will be leveraging the following packages for showcasing the web development side:

+- `GULP` [gulpjs.com](https://gulpjs.com/) - a cross-platform, streaming task runner that lets developers automate many development tasks.
+- `PUG` [pugjs.org](https://pugjs.org/) - a simple HTML templating language for coding reusable HTML.

-if you want to use this source code in this repository, please refer to the [developers](developers.md) instructions to install everything you need.
+Please refer to the [developers](developers.md) instructions for installing the necessary packages.

 ## Credits